Powering Through Failure: How to Push Your Business or Nonprofit Past ‘No’

 By Kyle J. Smith, founder of Determination, Incorporated

-But here’s the thing about competitions: not everyone can win.
-Not moving onto the next round can feel like a real punch to the gut.
+In my time in Kansas City's entrepreneur community, I've learned you'll face your share of setbacks.
+Being told "no" or not being awarded funding can feel like a real punch to the gut.
 It’s okay to let it sting for a bit.
 (It is a bummer.)
 And after that initial hurt wears away, keep pushing forward because it’s what you do next that really matters.

 Even the most successful people have had their fair share of losses.
 At the end of the day, there are only two ways to learn anything: the hard way and the easy way.

 I think it’s safe to say that not making it to the next round of a local business plan competition is a relatively easy way to learn something.
 As the founder of a new nonprofit, getting told “no” is something I’m constantly working around, through and with.

 Each time the universe gives me a brick wall, I take a moment to shake it off; then, I take a while (alone or with trusted a mentor) to run a little assessment that goes something like this ...

 Get entrepreneurial insights, inspiration and events delivered right to your inbox.